 Application procedures and evaluations can be done on the portfolio system described below.
-Details will be provided separately.

 [Examples of activities]

 - Volunteer activities at NGOs/NPOs

 - Workshop facilitation

 - Participation in and operation of robot contest

 - Management and planning of youth associations

 - TA/RA (teaching work)

 - Part-time teacher

 - Exhibition of your work

 - Information transmission related to science and culture, commentary

 - Start up and entrepreneurial activities, etc.